Yidingwyd/SSPM/README.md

 # Data
 The data we use is collected from [`Materials Project`](https://next-gen.materialsproject.org/).
 The formulas and space groups are available in [`dataset.csv`](https://github.com/Yidingwyd/SSPM/blob/main/data/dataset.csv).
 To reproduce our paper, you can download the corresponding dataset and convert into proper formats.
 Please cite the relevant papers as requested by the dataset authors.

-# Acknowledgement
-We developed the self-supervised learning model based on [CGCNN](https://github.com/txie-93/cgcnn).